June Safari in Kenya:

 Don’t forget to tag us on Social Media such as Instagram whenever you get lucky with that once-in-a-safari photo!

 Where to visit in Kenya on a June Safari:

-This is my go-to destination regardless of the month but for the month of June, it’s the perfect time to visit Masai Mara.
-This is due to a number of reasons, such as the start of peak season which means that prices on accommodation and safari packages are cheaper and there are more activities to take part in.
+This is my go-to destination regardless of the month but for June, it’s the perfect time to visit Masai Mara.
+This is due to several reasons, such as the start of peak season which means that prices on accommodation and safari packages are cheaper and there are more activities to take part in.
 The weather is also great for camping and wildlife viewing, including spotting the Big 5.